 Trello’s free version includes up to 10 boards (or projects) and unlimited storage with a cap of 10 MB per file.
 It includes valuable features like unlimited members and cards, making it a highly practical option.
 This free plan is suitable for smaller businesses with limited projects or freelancers looking for a way to organize their work.

 Stepping up to Trello’s Business Class plan gives you unlimited boards, plus a helpful timeline view, dashboard video, calendar view, and more.
 This plan includes automated commands that can save users time on repetitive tasks or tasks dependent on the completion of other tasks.
-This Business Class plan costs $10 per user per month, and it’s ideal for teams up to 100 who are working on multiple projects.
+This Business Class plan costs $10 per user per month, and it’s ideal for teams of up to 100 who are working on multiple projects.

 Larger businesses with more complex project needs may find Trello’s Enterprise plan the best choice.
 The Enterprise plan includes greater permissions controls and enhanced board management, making it ideal for large-scale businesses with many users.
 This plan costs $17.50 per user per month.